 - Acquire some resources: dictionary, thesaurus, style guide, grammar handbook, and books on writing.

 - Join or start a writers’ group and get feedback on your work.

 - Lower your expectations and allow yourself to write badly.
 It’s better to write crap than to write nothing at all.

 - Feeling uninspired?
 Writer’s block is no excuse; find some writing prompts and exercises.
 Use them.

 - Do you want to write a novel?
 Launch a blog?
 Submit your poetry?
-Set goals and then get busy reaching them.
+Set clear, achievable goals and then get busy reaching them.

 - Be yourself.
 You have your own voice; let people hear it.
 Don’t compare everything you write to more successful writers.
 They started somewhere too.

 - Tell your inner editor to take a vacation.
 Let yourself write freely and creatively.
 You can always edit and revise later.

 - Get organized.
 All those notes and journals, and all that research!
 Binders, notebooks, and computer files.
 Put things in order so you can find what you need when you need it.

 - Pay attention to your language: word choice and sentence structure can mean the difference between an award-winning novel and a book that sits on a shelf collecting dust (poetry exercises are great for developing language skills).